- Brown can is for recycling only, no garbage, yard waste or hazardous wastes

 - Food and beverage glass – All clear and colored food and beverage bottles and jars

 - Please rinse before recycling.
-No need to remove labels, but DO remove caps and corks
+No need to remove labels or caps.
+No corks.

 - Do not include: ceramics, Pyrex, stemware, light bulbs, window glass or mirrors.